cscu-ok/regulations/constitution.md

 ## Name

-This Course Union shall be known as the Students’ Union Okanagan of University of British Columbia (SUO of UBC) Computer Science Course Union (henceforth CSCU)
+This Course Union shall be known as the Students’ Union Okanagan of University of British Columbia (SUO of UBC) Computational Science Course Union (henceforth CSCU)

 ## Mission Statement